-Undercurrent publishes well-supported, well-reasoned essays and research on international development issues by Canadian undergraduate students.
-Although topical papers from all disciplines are welcome, the journal does not publish fiction, poetry, or creative writing.
+Undercurrent publishes well-supported, well-reasoned essays, short commentaries, and research on international development issues by Canadian undergraduate students.
+Although thematically relevant papers from all disciplines are welcome, the journal does not publish fiction, poetry, or creative writing.

 Manuscripts may be written in English or French.

 Manuscripts are refereed anonymously, undergoing two blind reviews by undergraduate editors.
 Authors’ identities are held in strict confidence by the Editor-in-Chief, whose role is to administer the board’s activities and whose vote in editorial matters is never decisive.
-The final selection process runs for just under three months — from the submissions deadline until the publication date of any given issue.
+The publication process runs for approximately two months — from the submissions deadline until the publication date of any given issue.